BCNet: Bronchus Classification via Structure Guided Representation Learning: Method

-Considering the topology of the bronchial tree that the adjacent branches tend to belong to the same category, we design a novel Neighborhood Consistency Regularization (NCR) to penalize local spatial variations and force nearby nodes belonging to the same category to be closer in the latent space.
-Let $Y = \{y_1, y_2, ..., y_N\}$ be the set that contains the one-hot vector of the ground truth of each branch and $Z = \{z_1, z_2, ..., z_N\}$ be the set that contains the one-hot vector of model prediction of each branch, the NCR loss is formulated as:
+\paragraph{CE Loss with Neighborhood Consistency Regularization} Considering the topology prior that adjacent branches in a bronchial tree more likely belong to the same category, we design a novel Neighborhood Consistency Regularization (NCR) to penalize local spatial variations and force the nearby nodes of the same category to be closer in a latent space.
+Let $Y = \{y_1, y_2, ..., y_N\}$ be the set that contains the one-hot vector of the ground truth of each branch and $Z = \{z_1, z_2, ..., z_N\}$ be the set that contains the logit vector of the model prediction of each branch.
+The NCR loss is formulated as Eq.~(\ref{eq:NCR}):

-where $V_i$ is the set of $i$'s neighbor and $j$ is the $j$-th node in this set, $z_i$ denotes the logit vector of node $i$ from the output of last fully-connection layer, $\mathbb I(\cdot)$ is an indicator function that returns 1 when the condition is met, and returns 0 otherwise, and $M, N$ are the numbers of edges and nodes in the graph, respectively.
-Let $\alpha$ be a scalar to balance the weight of the regularization and CE loss ($\alpha$ set to 1 empirically.), the overall loss function contains the above NCR and a vanilla Cross-Entropy loss, and can be formulated as:
+where $V_i$ is the set of the $i$-th node's neighbors, $j$ denotes the $j$-th node in this set, $z_i$ denotes the logit vector of the $i$-th node from the output of the last fully connected layer, $\mathbb I(\cdot)$ is an indicator function that returns 1 when the condition is met and returns 0 otherwise, and $M, N$ are the numbers of edges and nodes in the graph, respectively.
+Let $\alpha$ be a scalar to balance the weight of the regularization and CE loss, the overall loss function contains the above NCR and a vanilla Cross-Entropy loss and is formulated as Eq.~(\ref{eq:cls-NCR}):